 Simona Tonella, Italy

-I come from Parma in Italy and together with Marco, my husbands we have two kids, a boy 19 years old studying Industrial Engineering and a daughter 17 years old in the last year of the International School.
+I come from Parma in Italy and together with Marco, my husbands we have two kids, both now at university.

 I‘m an autenthic Italian lady, fond of fashion and food but also of technology.